nasa/pbs4py/docs/source/pbs.rst

 PBS Job Handling
 %%%%%%%%%%%%%%%%

-The adaptation process requires automation of creating and submitting PBS jobs.
-However each HPC machine's PBS set up is slightly different.
-The PBS class is a tool to define properties of the PBS set up you want to use and then launch jobs.
+The PBS class is a tool to define properties of the PBS set up you want to use, write pbs scripts, and launch jobs.

-Note: Nothing about these utility classes is specific to adaptation, so they could be used for other job scripting.

 PBS stand alone example